adrianke77/WDI7-Unit-2-warmups/babel.md

 ## What is Babel?

 Babel is primarily a transpiler, or source-to-source compiler - a type of compiler that converts source code written in one language and produces the equivalent code in another language.
-In the case of Babel, code is converted from ES6 (ECMAScript 6th Edition, officially known as ECMA Script 2015) to ES5 (ECMAScript 5 Edition).
+In the case of Babel, its most common usage case is code conversion from ES6 (ECMAScript 6th Edition, officially known as ECMA Script 2015) to ES5 (ECMAScript 5 Edition).

 At this point in time (start of 2017), browser support for ES6 is incomplete.
 Transpiling to ES5 allows code to run more reliably on today's browsers.